-DOC has been undertaking a partial review of the Otago CMS to allow for new cycle tracks and trails to be considered and reviewing of relevant CMS mountain biking policies.
+DOC undertook a partial review of the Otago CMS to allow for new cycle tracks and trails to be considered and reviewing of relevant CMS mountain biking policies throughout 2020.

 View the draft Otago CMS partial review

 The draft Otago CMS partial review only shows those parts of Volume I and Volume II with proposed changes.
 The revised text and policies are shown in tracked changes, with:

 - underlining for new text, which contains new text, and

 - strikethrough for deleted text, which shows some